When it comes to working out how to choose the best domain name, sometimes it’s not just a matter of seeing if your business name is available.

 2. Using Your Name

-Deciding to use your name as your domain, really depends on the type of business you are building.
+Deciding to use your name as your domain name URL, really depends on the type of business you are building.
 If you are wanting to establish a personal brand and position yourself as an expert in a particular field, then it makes sense to use your name.

 This is particularly true if you are planning to create content based on your experiences and philosophies.
 You will be the face of the brand.
 Therefore, your name will be much more powerful than a business name.

 On the other hand, if you don’t want your face or name to be highly visible then using a business name might be a better option for you.
 You probably don’t want to use your name if it is difficult to spell or pronounce either.

 It is also important to consider the preferences of your target audience when it comes to making this decision.
 Would your audience feel more comfortable interacting with a person or hiring a business?
 Do they place high importance on personalisation or the “human to human” approach to service?

 When considering country-specific domains, once again, this depends on the type of brand you want to create and what is important to your audience.